Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Main Result

-The proposed coding scheme to prove \thmref{thm:nonasymp} is a variant of the Yamamoto--Itoh scheme \cite{YamamotoItoh} and is modified from Telatar and Tchamkerten's VLF coding scheme \cite{tchamkerten2006variable}, which is designed for unknown channels.
-Our code is similar to the code in \cite{chen2023} in limiting the number of phases to a finite integer, but differs from it as each phase in our code has a random stopping time.
+The proposed coding scheme to prove \thmref{thm:nonasymp} is a variant of the Yamamoto--Itoh scheme \cite{YamamotoItoh} and is modified from Tchamkerten's and Telatar's VLF coding scheme \cite{tchamkerten2006variable}, which is designed for unknown channels.
+Our code that achieves \eqref{eq:NboundNpr}--\eqref{eq:epsbound} is similar to the code in \cite{chen2023} in limiting the number of phases to a finite integer, but differs from it as each phase in our code has a random stopping time.
 Our code has two communication phases (C1 and C2) and one confirmation phase (HT), where the HT phase is between the C1 and C2 phases.
 We combine the Yamamoto--Itoh scheme with the stop-at-time-zero strategy used in \cite{polyanskiy2011feedback}, in which the code stops and decodes to an arbitrary message at time zero with probability $\epsilon_0$ and employs the Yamamoto--Itoh scheme with probability $1-\epsilon_0$.
 Decoding occurs either at time zero, or at the end of the HT phase, or at the end of the C2 phase.
 At large average decoding times $N$, the stop-at-time-zero strategy with a non-zero $\epsilon_0$ improves the achievable rate, and asymptotically achieves the $\epsilon$-capacity $\frac{C}{1-\epsilon}$.
 This strategy is also employed in \cite{yavas2021VLF, yavas2023VLF, truong2017gaussian}.
-Below, we detail our modification to the Yamamoto--Itoh scheme.
+The details of our code design appears in \secref{sec:codingscheme}.